-- Jackson was born on March 15, 1767 to Andrew Jackson Sr. and Elizabeth Hutchinson.
-His parents were Scots-Irish immigrants that migrated to America in 1765.
+Jackson was born on March 15, 1767, to Andrew Jackson Sr. and Elizabeth Hutchinson.
+His parents were Scots-Irish immigrants who migrated to America in 1765.

-- During their captivity the two brother contracted smallpox.
-Robert died on April 27, 1781 and Andrew was returned to his mother.
-When Andrew recovered his mother volunteered to nurse the sick on board ships in Charleston where there had been an outbreak of cholera.
-She would die of the disease in November of that year leaving Jackson an orphan.
+During their captivity, the two brothers contracted smallpox.
+Robert died on April 27, 1781, and Andrew was returned to his mother.
+When Andrew recovered, his mother volunteered to nurse the sick on board ships in Charleston, where there had been an outbreak of cholera.
+She would die of the disease in November of that year, leaving Jackson an orphan.
 He would go through the rest of his life hating the British.

 Election of 1824

-- Five contenders fought for the office of President of the United States of America: John Quincy Adams, Andrew Jackson, Henry Clay, John C. Calhoun and William H. Crawford.
-With exception to Henry Clay, all of these men served in James Monroe’s cabinet and all had served brilliantly.
+Five contenders fought for the office of President of the United States of America: John Quincy Adams, Andrew Jackson, Henry Clay, John C. Calhoun, and William H. Crawford.
+With the exception of Henry Clay, all of these men served in James Monroe’s cabinet, and all had served brilliantly.

-- During the election, Calhoun dropped out of the race leaving four contenders.
-Soon after, Crawford fell ill and had to also leave the race leaving three contenders.
+During the election, Calhoun dropped out of the race, leaving four contenders.
+Soon after, Crawford fell ill and had to leave the race, leaving three contenders.
 John Quincy had strong support in New England.
-No doubt his father’s legacy aided him, but he was viewed as a brilliant legal mind as well as a brilliant diplomat.
+No doubt, his father’s legacy aided him, but he was viewed as a brilliant legal mind as well as a brilliant diplomat.
 His life of public service to his country had given him the reputation of a true patriot.

-- Clay’s vote for Adams was based off of a personal dislike for Andrew Jackson and similar views on domestic policies with John Quincy Adams.
+Clay’s vote for Adams was based on a personal dislike for Andrew Jackson and similar views on domestic policies with John Quincy Adams.
 After the election, John Quincy appointed Henry Clay as his Secretary of State.

-- Andrew Jackson and his followers argued that the move wreaked of political corruption.
+Andrew Jackson and his followers argued that the move wreaked political corruption.
 The election left a bad taste in the mouth of the many Jacksonian Democrats who took office in Congress.

 Election of 1828

-- His wife, Rachel Jackson, was accused by the supporters of John Quincy Adams as a bigamist.
-While the accusation did have some merit it had been many years prior and was irrelevant to the campaign.
-Rachel took it very personal and her health suffered from it.
+His wife, Rachel Jackson, was accused by the supporters of John Quincy Adams as a bigamist.
+While the accusation did have some merit, it had been many years prior and was irrelevant to the campaign.
+Rachel took it very personally, and her health suffered from it.

-On December 22, 1828 Rachel died suddenly and was buried on Christmas Eve.
+On December 22, 1828, Rachel died suddenly and was buried on Christmas Eve.
 She never saw him swear into office.
-Jackson took the loss hard and said that he would forgive those that attacked him throughout the campaign, but he would never forgive those who attacked his wife.
+Jackson took the loss hard and said that he would forgive those who attacked him throughout the campaign, but he would never forgive those who attacked his wife.

-- Andrew Jackson always believed that what happened to him in the election of 1824 was unjust.
-From that point on he believed that the Electoral College should be abolished and that the vote should be based off the popular vote.
+Andrew Jackson always believed that what happened to him in the election of 1824 was unjust.
+From that point on, he believed that the Electoral College should be abolished and that the vote should be based on the popular vote.
 He worked to pass an Amendment in Congress, but it was to no avail.
-It never came to pass and America still uses the Electoral College today.
+It never came to pass, and America still uses the Electoral College today.